AdaCore/training_material/courses/rust_essentials/100_generics/01_introduction.rst

 		(right, left)
 	}

-* It would be nice to extract these properties in some common pattern, and then just replace the parts that need to be replaced
+*  A common pattern can be extracted, with only some parts to replace

 .. code:: Rust